Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

 1. First it configures all the HiveNets IPs:
     * IP subnet 192.168.0.0/13
     * MAC subnet 34:78:44:33:2*:**/13
-    * Set the IDs of the HiveNet IPs on card 0 with (0, 1), and the IDs of HiveNet IPs on card 1 with (2, 3).
+    * Set the IDs of the HiveNet IPs on card 0 with (1, 2), and the IDs of HiveNet IPs on card 1 with (3, 4).

-2. Configures CMACs by enabling RS-FEC and Flow control(Global PAUSE) and waiting for link to be up from the switch side.
+2. Configures CMACs by enabling RS-FEC and Flow control(Global PAUSE or Priority Flow Control) and waiting for link to be up from the switch side.
 3. Set the CUs of the generator_collector kernel on one card as collector and kick off the CUs.
 4. Set the other CUs of the generator_collector kernel as generators and kick off the CUs.
 5. Starts transmission between two pairs of generator collector CUs and stops once the timeout is reached or there is an error in the collector kernel.